Aviation Relations

 The Model

-Assess, advise, walk.
+Assess first.
+Advise when asked.
+Walk the path with you.
 No vendor relationships.
 No financial interest in any remediation outcome.
-The only result that matters is that you leave with an accurate picture of your own operational environment, and the documentation to back it up.
+The only result that matters is that you leave with an accurate picture of your own operational environment and the documentation to back it up.

 Start Now